How to make the best chocolate Rice Krispie treats with chocolate chips and marshmallows. Quick and easy no bake recipe!

 Instructions

-- Before you get started, prepare your baking pan by spraying it well with cooking spray.
+- Before you get started, prepare a 9"x13" baking pan by spraying it well with cooking spray.

 - Stir in the vanilla extract, almond extract, and salt.